 MBACP Counsellor/ Psychotherapist, Clinical Supervisor

-As a qualified and experienced practitioner I provide a confidential and professional counselling service for individuals and couples and counsellors in training.
+As a qualified practitioner with 23 years experience, I provide a confidential and professional counselling service for individuals and couples and counsellors in training.
 As a registered member of the British Association of Counselling and Psychotherapy (BACP) I adhere to the standards of the Ethical Framework.

 I provide counselling using an Integrative approach which is the appropriate use of different theories depending on the needs of the client.